f-eq-ma/bdn9/README.md

 # Layers
 I have two layers.
 The base layer controls iTunes (mostly) and Volume controls.
 Some LED controls (cycle through RGB modes, on/off) with the right encoder.
 The second layer has the encoders setup to change the LED hue (colors) and the speed of LED transitions.
 Some buttons on the second layer will fall back to the base layer so I can still control iTunes, but others will change the LED modes.

-When in the second layer, the "underglow" LEDs will turn red (hard to see, honestly)
+When in the second layer, the "underglow" LEDs will turn red (hard to see, honestly).
+Shout out to u/psychephylax on Reddit's r/olkb for the [pointers](https://www.reddit.com/r/olkb/comments/n3gezj/bdn9_rev2_confirmation_that_leds_cannot_be/).

 ## Layer 0 (\_BASE)
 ```